laurarebelo/GMD1/3-milestone-1/README.md

     - His health bar becomes shorter, representing the damage taken.
     - The script checks for a death.
 If health is smaller or equal to zero, the enemy is dead and the Game Object is destroyed.

 The enemies currently have no sprite, they are a mere circle.
-They also have a health bar over their head, with the same color as their initial color.
-This way, no matter how bright the enemy is at the moment, the player can always know what was his original color.
+They also have a health bar over their head, displaying their remaining health.
+The health bar is the same color as their initial color, no matter how much damage they have taken.
+This way, no matter how bright the enemy is at the moment, the player can always know what was his initial color.

 ## 4. Shooting Mechanics

 The shooting mechanic was a lot of fun to implement due to the "colorful" nature of my game.
 I had to set up three new Buttons in the Input Manager - "FireR", "FireG", and "FireB".
 (To fire Red, Green, and Blue).
 Since we are supposed to be able to combine these colors, the Player Shooter script has three boolean variables to keep track of what colors are being shot at the moment.
 These variables are updated in the Update() function.
 Then, if the Player is pressing any of them, the Shooting script attempts to fire - but not so fast!
 I also implemented a "max fire rate" system, with a variable in the editor, that utilizes a timer to limit how many bullets a player can fire per second.
 If I get to implement Weapons, it will be interesting to mess with these values.

-Another Game Object & Script that was very important for the shooting mechanic can be found in the Bullet Prefab.
+The Bullet Prefab is also extremely important for the Shooting Mechanics.

 The control of the instantiated Bullets occurs mostly in the Player Shooter script - it is this script that defines how much damage each bullet will deal, what color they will be, and what direction they will take.
 This makes sense because all these variables depend on the player (what weapon he is wielding, what colors he is shooting, and what direction he is facing).

 However, the Bullet itself manages a couple of things:
+- Maintains/persists all of these values provided by the Shooter Script
-- Destroying itself when going outside of the screen bounds
+- Destroys itself when going outside of the screen bounds
-- Triggering a Damage function when colliding with a Game Object with a ColorHealth component, including providing it with the color of the hit and the damage dealt.
+- Triggers a Damage (*GetHit()*) function when colliding with a Game Object with a ColorHealth component (a.k.a. an Enemy), including providing it with the color of the hit and the damage dealt (as explained in the 3.
+Enemy Health section.)